schipp/higher_order_correlations_c2/README.md

 ## Data

 The folder `data/` is empty at the start.
-All correlation functions have to be downloaded and/or generated.
+All field data correlation functions have to be downloaded and simulations generated.
+With the same settings as used in the manuscript and notebooks, this will in total require ~70GB of disk space.
 We do not provide raw field data, but only the correlation functions necessary for reproduction of our results.

 ### $C_1$ correlation functions